The 6+1 Traits of writing framework is flexible and kid-friendly.

 Details add substance and imagery to the writer’s message.
 Details strengthen the foundation.
 The more details, the stronger the foundation of the writing.

-A writer can demonstrate good use of the other traits in his or her writing, but if the ideas within the writing are not strong nor clear, the writer will have failed to do the very thing that writing is meant to do – communicate a message.
+A writer can demonstrate good use of the other traits in his or her writing, but if the ideas present are not strong nor clear, he or she will have failed to do the very thing that writing is meant to do – communicate a message.

 Organization is another component of the six traits of writing model.